 - A new dialog will appear, give default value "Hello World" or whatever you want and Name argument.
 Leave type to <inferred type>.

 Go to project's top level build.gradle file and add the following dependencies.

 In module level build.gradle add following dependencies and sync the project.

 Step 6: Passing Data With SafeArgs

-In MainMenu fragment where you added two buttons, In second button (the one to which listener hasn't yet assigned).
-Now add following code to pass along Date string to next screen.
+In MainMenu fragment where you added two buttons, in second button (the one to which listener hasn't yet assigned), now add following code to pass along Date string to next screen.

 Step 7: Retrieving Data From SafeArgs

 In another fragment or destination fragment, We will have to add code to retrieve the argument or data in the second fragment.
 Every destination fragment contains an argument bundle which is controlled by the NavController.
-Again a class is auto-generated for destination fragment.
-If destination fragment name is SecondFragment then the auto-generated class will have the name SecondFragmentArgs.
+Again a class is auto-generated for the destination fragment.
+If the destination fragment name is SecondFragment then the auto-generated class will have the name SecondFragmentArgs.
 Below is code to retrieve the argument (argument name is ironically argument with string type).

 This was a short introduction to Navigation API.
 In my next article I will write about room api.
 Room api is for fast-forwarding the implementation of SQLHandler and persistence database handling.
-If you ran into errors then try googling the issues or comment it below.
+If you ran into errors, then try googling the issues or comment below.
 Follow and share.
 Thank you for reading.
 Source code for final application is present here.